t0kieu/event-catalog-generators/examples/generator-github/basic/README.md

 # EventCatalog GitHub Plugin Example: Basic

-This example shows you how to pull and sync schemas from a GitHub repository into EventCatalog.
+This example shows you how to pull and sync schemas from a GitHub schema registry (example used here: https://github.com/event-catalog/flowmart-schema-registry) into EventCatalog.

 In this example we pull schemas and assign them to events, commands, and queries.